Pieris virginiensis

 Pieris virginiensis, the West Virginia white, is a butterfly found in North America in the Great Lakes states, along the Appalachians from New England to Alabama, and in southern Ontario.
-They are typically found in moist deciduous forests.
+They are often found in moist deciduous forests.
 Forestry, development, and a highly-invasive species that it confuses with its host plant (Cardamine) are causing this species to decline.
 Two members of the Cardamine genus Cardamine diphyla and Cardamine concatenata are reported to be its host plants in Alabama.